Footage Of Trump’s ‘Expletive-Ridden’ Oval Office Tirade Against Bannon Emerges

 The source told CNN said that in the weeks before the Sessions story broke, Trump has been showing growing impatience and anger with his senior staff and communications team for allowing the media and the opponents of the administration to use the Russian scandal to control the narrative.

-Trump unloaded furiously on his senior advisers in a “expletive-ridden” tirade, and according to sources within the White House that spoke with CNN, “nobody had [ever] seen [Trump] that upset.”
+Trump unloaded furiously on his senior advisers in an “expletive-ridden” tirade, and according to sources within the White House that spoke with CNN, “nobody had [ever] seen [Trump] that upset.”

 As he stormed out of his office, Trump reportedly told Bannon and Priebus that they were not flying with him on Air Force One to Mar-a-Lago in Florida.